-The True Master of the Dymrak Forest is Mighty Argos, the green Dragon.
-The entrance to his lair is reached through the Lake of Lost Dreams, but Argos rarely leaves his den -- in draconic form, that is.
+The True Master of the Dymrak Forest is Mighty Argos, the green Dragon. entrance to his lair is reached through the Lake of Lost Dreams, but Argos rarely leaves his den -- in draconic form, that is.
 Once, he was almost bound to servitude by the dragon queen Attura, and he vowed never to be so powerless.
 This led him to make a pact with the Immortal Orcus.
 He became a Cleric of Orcus, thus enabling him to cast both clerical and arcane spells.
-However, an alliance with a Demon Prince cannot become known among other dragons or Argos will become an outcast from Draconic society.
+However, an alliance with a Demon Prince cannot become known among other dragons or Argos will become by Håvard

 Another gift from the Demon Prince was the power to take on humanoid shape.
 This ability was also passed on to Argos three children.
-One of these children, the Dragon Verdilith was even able to infiltrate the court at Penhaligon and is working his way into Karameikan politics by using this ability (See the Penhaligon Trilogy for more details).
+One of these children, the Dragon Verdilith was even able to infiltrate the court at Penhaligon and is working his way into Karameikan politics by using this ability (See